 systemd and the

-command, and does not impact commands examining the state of the switch,
+systemctl command, and does not impact commands examining the state of the switch, such as the

 ip command to list links, neighbors, or routes.

 The management VRF configurations in this chapter contain a localhost loopback IP address (127.0.0.1/8).
 Adding the loopback address to the L3 domain of the management VRF prevents issues with applications that expect the loopback IP address to exist in the VRF, such as NTP.